Yes, you read that correctly. The original tone for Riverdale was very different, and it was going to be a movie.

 “I called [Archie comics chief creative officer] Roberto and said, ‘Don’t close the deal.
 Run away.’
 Soon after I left [to run Berlanti Productions], one of the first calls was to Roberto to say, ‘Why don’t we do this as a TV show?’”

 Thank you, Sarah Schecter.
 Thank you for making this call.
 Riverdale might have some questionable wild plotlines, but the Archie comic showrunners clearly knew it would work better as a teen television drama.
-I mean, maybe Louis C.K. could guest star as Archie’s monotone uncle?
+Not to mention that Louis C.K. is a known sexual predator so they really dodged a bullet there.